- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - The Quisling: Turns Stalliongrad into an Equestrian puppet if elected, abandoning communism for harmony and ending the revolution.
 Subverted in the secret route.

-- Tyrant Takes the Helm: While Dark Wing's tenure as General Secretary initially follows the path of Equestrian collaboration, in the path where Dark Wing assassinates his opponents and seizes absolute power, Vasiliy will dissolve the Politburo and the Supreme Soviet, and declare himself the Supreme Leader of the Greater Equestrian Union.
-Dark Wing becomes a total dictator and turns on Equestria, preparing for an all-out war to seize all of Equus for himself.
+- Tyrant Takes the Helm: While Dark Wing's tenure as General Secretary initially follows the path of Equestrian collaboration, when the Greater Equestrian Union route begins and Dark Wing backstabs Equestria, he will dissolve the Politburo and the Supreme Soviet, and declare himself the Supreme Leader of the Greater Equestrian Union.
+He becomes an immensely powerful dictator and prepares for an all-out war to conquer Equestria.

 - Voluntary Vassal: Dark Wing voluntarily approaches Equestria to reintegrate Stalliongrad into Equestria as an autonomous puppet state called the Stalliongrad Autonomy.
 If things stay this way for a long time, Equestria will get to straight up annex Stalliongrad back.